Raso da Catarina

 Human History

-The Raso da Catarina region was inhabited by Tuxá, Xocó, and other indigenous peoples of the São Francisco Valley before colonial contact.
-The area was a refuge for quilombolas — communities of escaped enslaved Africans — who used the dense, inhospitable Caatinga as protection from colonial authorities.
-The infamous outlaw Lampião used the Raso da Catarina as a hideout during his 1920s–30s campaigns; his story has made the name widely recognized in Brazilian popular culture.
-The harshness of the semi-arid climate limited agricultural development, and the region remained sparsely populated.
-Subsistence farming and extensive cattle ranching characterized land use in the 20th century before the station's establishment.
+The Raso da Catarina region was inhabited by indigenous peoples of the São Francisco valley before colonial contact, and its dense, inhospitable Caatinga later served as a refuge for communities of escaped enslaved Africans seeking protection from colonial authorities.
+The area is famous in Brazilian popular culture as a hideout of the cangaceiro outlaw Lampião during his campaigns across the northeastern backlands in the early 20th century, which has kept the name widely recognized.
+The severity of the semi-arid climate limited agricultural settlement, so the region remained sparsely populated, with subsistence farming and extensive cattle ranching the main land uses before the station's establishment.
+These historical conditions helped preserve the large, relatively intact block of Caatinga now under protection.

 Park History